 Initially, Open Access has mainly focused on scientific journal articles, but there is an increasing focus on Open Access for books and book chapters.
 More and more publishing houses and publishing platforms offer Open Access publications of books and/or have an Open Access policy that allows for self-archiving/parallel publication, often of the accepted manuscripts of book chapters.

-As an employee at Aarhus University, you also have the possibility of publishing your PhD dissertation, proceedings, working papers, etc., via our publication Platform - Open Monograph Press (OMP).
+As an employee at Aarhus University, you also have the opportunity to publish Open Access books, your PhD thesis, proceedings, working papers, reports and more through our publishing platform – Open Books.

 Open Access typically covers articles or books, but it also includes an increasing diversity of research outputs, such as data.